 Then, make the scan.
 The plugin will send you a report of all bugs and errors, including the location of those problems.
 Therefore, you can locate and solve those issues with the plugin’s suggestions.

 Well, let’s get to the main part: WordPress update PHP.

 Finish the backup and issue test?
 Hence, it’s about the right time to update PHP version WordPress.

-After choosing the PHP version, a popup will show up and you will choose “Modify PHP version” to confirm it.
-After 3 mins, the PHP will restart itself but it won’t affect current visitors much.
-The developers can preview in real-time but some features will be temporarily inaccessible till the new version’s finish.
+After choosing the PHP version, a popup will show up, and you will choose “Modify PHP version” to confirm it.
+After 3 minutes, the PHP will restart itself, but it won’t affect current visitors much.
+The developers can preview in real-time, but some features will be temporarily inaccessible until the new version’s completion.
 Then, you will get a notification when the changes are done.

 Testing Time: Site, Theme, and Plugins

-After updating, your WordPress site should have the PHP newest version or the planned PHP version.
-To check it, you will search around your website whether it has problems or not.
-Observing a 500/501/502/… error or full white screen means your theme or a plugin may have not been compatible.
+After updating, your WordPress site should have the newest PHP version or the planned PHP version.
+To check it, you will search around your website to see if it has problems or not.
+Observing a 500/501/502/… error or full white screen means your theme or a plugin may not have been compatible.
 To solve this problem, you should turn off all third-party plugins and re-apply them one by one.
 You don’t need to worry about ruining something.
 You have a backup plan to recover them if things go badly.

-- Update the newest version of the theme and plugins.
+- Update to the newest version of the theme and plugins.

-- Contact theme/plugin developers for the PHP 7.4 support.
+- Contact theme and plugin developers for PHP 7.4 support.

-- Search for a plugin/theme to fulfill the current place of the incompatible one.
+- Search for a plugin or theme to fulfill the current place of the incompatible one.

 - Hire a professional developer.

 - Swipe back to the lower PHP version.
 This is the last solution when you have to wait for re-coding and fixing your problems.